vmware-samples/vmware-architecture-migration-tool/wiki/QuickStartGuide.md

 <b>NOTES:
 - Much of this setup can be automated once the user is familiar with the environment.
 There are example PowerShell/PowerCLI scripts in the vamt_dir repo that can be used for enabling this automation.

-- The first time the script is ran in a PS session you may see warnings that look like the following.
+- The first time the script is run in a PowerShell session you may see warnings that look like the following.
 These are from PowerCLI and can be safely ignored.</b><br>
 *Example warnings that may be seen:*
 ```
 WARNING: The 'Version' property of VirtualMachine type is deprecated.
 Use the 'HardwareVersion' property instead.